 Alumina Laser Wave Guides

-Morgan Advanced Ceramics (MAC) Aluminas are particularly suitable for producing laser wave-guides since they provide the required combination of dielectric properties, thermal conductivity and optical reflectivity.
+Morgan Advanced Materials (MAC) Aluminas are particularly suitable for producing laser wave-guides since they provide the required combination of dielectric properties, thermal conductivity and optical reflectivity.
 Straight bores can be manufactured using ultrasonic drilling up to 250mm in length.
 Alumina grades are available that are particularly suitable for these parts and where additional metallising and brazing are required to form the complete assembly.
 Alternatively the development of square bores has been achieved using glazing or thermo-diffusion bonding techniques.
-Morgan Advanced Ceramics has all the facilities to manufacture these parts up to 1 metre in length including grinding, polishing, thermo-diffusion bonding and subsequent molybdenum-manganese metallising.
+Morgan Advanced Materials has all the facilities to manufacture these parts up to 1 metre in length including grinding, polishing, thermo-diffusion bonding and subsequent molybdenum-manganese metallising.

 Thermo-Diffusion Bonded Assemblies for FIR CO2 Lasers

-Morgan Advanced Ceramics’ ability to produce thermo-diffusion bonded assemblies offers excellent flexibility for the manufacturer of FIR CO2 lasers.
+Morgan Advanced Materials’ ability to produce thermo-diffusion bonded assemblies offers excellent flexibility for the manufacturer of FIR CO2 lasers.
 The basic technique allows for two pieces of alumina to be cohesively bonded together such that there is no apparent joint and for all intents and purposes the resulting component is monolithic in nature.
 Using this technique, waveguides comprising complex assemblies of high precision component parts can be manufactured to form a homogenous alumina structure with bore widths and surface finishes maintained to very tight tolerances.
 The joint is completely homogenous, stress free, non-porous and visible except by high power microscopy.

 Properties and Applications of Thermo-Diffusion Bonded Laser Assemblies